mysteriumnetwork/docs/docs/architecture/node-high-level.md

 After receiving this request, the provider may respond with an acceptance or refusal.
 In the case that a session opening was refused, a reason of refusal is also supplied.
 In the case that the opening of a channel is accepted, a session id is supplied and accompanied by application specific data supplied by the provider.

-A client should then use application-specific information received from a provider to try to establish a data carrying channel(s) and report back to the node.
+A client should then use the application-specific information received from a provider to try to establish a data carrying channel(s) and report back to the node.
 The client node then sends a message indicating confirmation of the successful opening of a session or failure to open a session to the provider.

 ### Message broker

-At that moment Mysterium network uses centralized message broker for communicating between nodes in the network.
+At the moment Mysterium network uses centralized message broker for communicating between nodes in the network.
 It allows to send and receive messages from the registered network participants.

 ## OpenVPN service

-In the current implementation VPN session between a service provider and service consumer established using OpenVPN solution.
+In the current implementation the VPN session between a service provider and service consumer is established using OpenVPN solution.

-It creates a tunnel between provider and service, that is used for real data transfer.
+It creates a tunnel between the provider and consumer that is used for data transfer.

 User IP-address is hidden for his requests through the OpenVPN tunnel.
 Destination services will only see IP-address of the service provider.